department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

   - In application form fields, we often use the construction: mm/dd/yyyy
 <br>

+__Years__

+When referencing decades or periods of years, don't use an apostrophe with the "s."

+- **Like this:** The early 2000s
+- **Not this:** The early 2000's

 <br>

-__Times and time zones__
+## Times and time zones

 Write out times, using a.m. and p.m. with periods: 9:00 a.m.

 - Spell out noon and midnight.
 Don't use 12:00 p.m. or 12:00 a.m.
 - Include the minutes, even when on-the-hour.

 <div class="do-dont">